Modular $\mathbb{Z}_2$-Crossed Tambara-Yamagami-like Categories for Even Groups: Braided G -Crossed Tensor Categories

 such that the diagrams

 and

-commute for all $g,h\in G$. \end{enumerate} A $G$-action is called \emph{strict} if all the monoidal functors $(g_*, \tau^g)$ are strict and the natural transformations $T_2$ are equalities. \end{defi}
+commute for all $g,h\in G$. \end{enumerate} A $G$-action is called \emph{strict} if all the tensor functors $(g_*, \tau^g)$ are strict and the natural transformations $T_2$ are equalities. \end{defi}

-\begin{rem} The data of an action of $G$ on $\cC$ is equivalent to a tensor functor from the discrete tensor category $\smash{\underline{G}}$, where the set $G$ serves as objects and the tensor product is defined by the multiplication in $G$, to the tensor category of tensor functors $\smash{\underline{\Aut}_\otimes(\cC)}$ along with monoidal natural isomorphisms. \end{rem}
+\begin{rem} The data of an action of $G$ on $\cC$ are equivalent to a monoidal functor from the discrete tensor category $\smash{\underline{G}}$, where the set $G$ serves as objects and the tensor product is defined by the multiplication in $G$, to the tensor category of tensor functors $\smash{\underline{\Aut}_\otimes(\cC)}$ along with tensor natural isomorphisms.

+In our definition, we have assumed that the tensor functors $(g_*,\tau^g)$ are unital, i.e.\ that $g_*(\unit)=\unit$, and strong, i.e.\ that $\tau^g$ is a natural isomorphism.
+More generally, there would be an isomorphism $T_{0}^g\colon g_*(\unit)\to\unit$ satisfying a coherence condition.
+However, since every strong tensor functor is isomorphic to a unital one, we shall always assume this property and have therefore included it in our definition. \end{rem}

 Given a $G$-action on a tensor category, we can define the following category, whose objects arise from $G$-invariant objects of the original tensor category. \begin{defi} Let $\cC$ be a tensor category and $G$ a finite group acting on $\cC$.
 The \emph{$G$-equivariantisation} of $\cC$, denoted by $\cC\sslash G$, is the tensor category with objects the pairs $(X,\eqi)$ where $X\in\cC$ and $\eqi$ is a family of isomorphisms, $\eqi_g\colon g_*(X) \to X$ for each $g \in G$, satisfying